a00908270/masterthesis/thesis.md

 #### Service Discovery

-Using the Kubernetes DNS service a microservice instance (kubelet) can now lookup other services by using DNS Queries.
+Using the Kubernetes DNS, a microservice instance (kubelet) can now lookup other services by using DNS Queries.

 ##### Example